 - You avoid the court filing fee (usually $435);

-- You do not have to prepare the mandatory forms (such as financial disclosures);
+- Depending upon your county and your spouse’s preference, you may not have to prepare some mandatory forms (such as financial disclosures);

 - Your spouse must complete the majority (and sometimes all) of the court required forms.